If you have ever been involved with making a sale, then you know how difficult it can be.

 Closing a deal takes a lot of time and resources: selling, negotiating, signing, onboarding, and ensuring customer success, aka loyalty.

 While smaller deals are quick and easy, bigger deals take longer, right?

 Well, not for SuperOffice.

-In 2018, Gisle Jentoft, Group CEO, had a conversation with sales that went something like this (I’m paraphrasing):
+Not too long ago, Gisle Jentoft, Group CEO, had a conversation with sales that went something like this (I’m paraphrasing):

 CEO: Our data shows us that customers with 5 users or less churn much faster than companies with 20 users.
 How much more time do you spend on deals worth €10,000 compared to deals worth €1,000?

 Sales Manager: There’s no difference, we spend the same amount of time on both small and large companies.

 It was a simple conversation, but that's exactly how the SuperOffice’s journey to move upmarket started.